-MATH2068 Number Theory and Cryptography

-Semester 2, Pure, Normal

-Prerequisite: 9 credit points of Junior Mathematics including MATH1002 or MATH1902.

-Prohibition: May not be counted with MATH3024 or MATH3009.
+MATH2068Number Theory and Cryptography Semester 2, Pure, Normal Prerequisite: 6 credit points of Junior Mathematics.
+Assumed Knowledge: MATH1014 or MATH1002 or MATH1902 Prohibition: May not be counted with MATH3024 or MATH3009.
 Classes: 3 lectures, 1 tutorial and 1 computer lab per week.

-Assessment: One 2 hr exam, assignments, quizzes.
+Assessment: One 2 hr exam, assignments, quizzes.6 credit points

-Cryptography is the branch of mathematics that provides the techniques for confidential exchange and authentication of information sent over public networks.
-This unit introduces tools from elementary number theory, then applies them to the analysis of block ciphers and stream ciphers, as the foundation for modern public key cryptography.
+Cryptography is the branch of mathematics that provides the techniques for confidential exchange of information sent via possibly insecure channels.
+This unit introduces the tools from elementary number theory that are needed to understand the mathematics underlying the most commonly used modern public key cryptosystems.
+Topics include the Euclidean Algorithm, Fermat's Little Theorem, the Chinese Remainder Theorem, Möbius Inversion, the RSA Cryptosystem, the Elgamal Cryptosystem and the Diffie-Hellman Protocol.
+Issues of computational complexity are also discussed.

-MATH2070 Optimisation and Financial Mathematics

-Semester 2, Applied, Normal

-Prerequisite: (MATH1001 or MATH1901 or MATH1906) and (MATH1002 or MATH1902).
+MATH2070 Optimisation and Financial Mathematics 6 credit points Semester 2, Applied, Normal Prerequisite: (MATH1001 or MATH1901 or MATH1906) and (MATH1002 or MATH1902).
 Assumed Knowledge: MATH1003 or MATH1903 or MATH1907.

-Prohibition: May not be counted with MATH2010 or MATH2033 or MATH2933 or ECMT3510

-Operations Research A.

-Classes: 3 lectures, 1 tutorial and 1 computer lab per week.
+Prohibition: May not be counted with MATH2010 or MATH2033 or MATH2933 or ECMT3510 Operations Research A. Classes: 3 lectures, 1 tutorial and 1 computer lab per week.
 Assessment: One 2 hr exam, assignments, quizzes, project.